LLNL/raja-suite-tutorial/lessons/07/README.md

 # Lesson 7

-In this lesson you will learn how to use Umpire's operations to copy data between CPU and GPU memory in a portable way.
+In this lesson, you will learn how to use Umpire's operations to copy data between CPU and GPU memory in a portable way.

 Umpire provides a number of operations implemented as methods on the